 All material being returned for warranty consideration must be securely and individually packed to prevent secondary damage to returns.

 SANDEN INTERNATIONAL (USA), INC.

 601 SOUTH SANDEN BOULEVARD

 Compressors that are properly returned for warranty consideration will be evaluated to determine the root cause of failure.
 A copy of the completed report will be mailed to the customer.
 Please reference the assigned RMA# when making an inquiry about returns.
 In order to provide for efficient processing of returned materials, the RMA # is used as the sole means for tracking warranty returns.
 It is not feasible nor time efficient to utilize any form of customer generated reference number, claim number, reject number or dealer number etc., to track returns.

 Claims that are credited will be scrapped by Sanden- Warranty and credit will be applied to the customer account by the Sanden -Accounting department.

-Denied claims will be scrapped upon completion of the report unless notified to return.
+Denied claims will be held for 30 days from date of the completed report and then scrapped, unless notified to return.
 Sanden can not return compressors in assembled condition.
 A complete teardown analysis may become necessary to establish the responsibility in the absence of clear and accurate claim and / or service history.
 The Sanden - Warranty Department does not perform repairs or rework to compressors.